bradlindaas/repdata/repdataPA2.md

 2. Across the United States, which types of events have the greatest economic consequences?

-This is a fairly large dataset with `r nrow(data)` observations and `r ncol(data)` variables.
+This is a fairly large dataset with 902297 observations and 37 variables.
 Since we are going to focus attention on variables in the data that can help us answer those two questions above, let's remove unneeded variables.

 The nature of the data questions allow us to make some simplifying changes to the data